Vitamin Brands to Avoid – What to Watch Out For

 It’s recommended to avoid vitamin brands containing synthetic nutrients, inorganic mineral complexes, and potentially harmful fillers such as hydrogenated oils, preservatives, artificial sweeteners, and flavorings.

-In addition, unpurified omega-3 fish oils, vitamin D3 supplements without vitamin K2, and low-potency probiotics may not offer significant health benefits and can increase the risk of health issues.
+In addition, it’s best to avoid unpurified omega-3 fish oils, vitamin D3 supplements without vitamin K2, and low-potency probiotics.

 2. What should I look for in a supplement brand?

-To maximize health benefits and reduce the risk of adverse side effects, it’s best to opt for supplements made with natural vitamins and organically chelated minerals without unnecessary fillers and preservatives.
+To reduce the risk of adverse side effects, it’s best to opt for supplements made with natural vitamins and organically chelated minerals without unnecessary fillers and preservatives.

-In addition, choose products with transparent labeling, third-party testing, and good manufacturing practices (GMP) certification.
+In addition, choose products with transparent labeling, third-party testing, and good manufacturing practices (CGMP) certifications.

 3. What supplements should I avoid?

-It’s best to avoid supplements made with synthetic vitamins and minerals bound to inorganic compounds.
-These artificial nutrients aren’t as well absorbed as natural vitamins and are associated with an increased risk of side effects.
+It’s recommended to avoid supplements made with synthetic vitamins and minerals bound to inorganic compounds, which aren’t well absorbed and are associated with an increased risk of side effects.

 It’s also important to avoid unpurified omega-3 fish oils, probiotic supplements containing less than 60 billion colony-forming units, and vitamin D3 supplements without vitamin K2.